hpi-swa-teaching/live-programming-systems/projects/karma/analysisKarma.md

 ### Integration of live activities into overall system
-Which activities in the system are not interactive anymore?
-Which elements can be manipulated in a live fashion and which can not?

 While Karma is running the code and the tests can be modified and the changes will be included in the live feedback.
 A restart of karma is not necessary for this.
 However, all changes that required adjustments in the configuration of Karma require a restart.
 An example for this is adding a new source file which is not yet watched by the filewatcher.
 However, for files in folders that are included with a wildcard this is not necessary.
 Similarly, changing karma to include a coverage report requires a change in its configuration and therefore a restart has to be done.